 Prime members get unlimited access to over a thousand books and magazines, millions of songs, and thousands of movies and TV episodes - at no additional cost

-Kindle Voyage E-reader, 6" High-Resolution Display (300 ppi) with Adaptive Built-in Light, PagePress Sensors, Wi-Fi - Includes Special Offers
+Kindle Paperwhite E-reader - Black, 6" High-Resolution Display (300 ppi) with Built-in Light, Wi-Fi - Includes Special Offers

 The holiday is a time when you buy family and friends gifts.
 Why not give the best educational gift to someone, an ereader – the Kindle.
 If you do not have a Kindle, or you have one but it is a current or older version, wait.
 Amazon is launching its premium ereader and it will be worth the wait.
 The Kindle Voyager 2 is coming!